Rocket Power (album)

 Rocket Power is the second studio album by American rapper Quavo.
 It was released on August 18, 2023, by Quality Control Music and Motown.
-The album features guest appearances from the late Takeoff, Future, Young Thug, Hunxho, and BabyDrill.
+The album features guest appearances from the late Takeoff, whom the album is dedicated to, Future, Young Thug, Hunxho, and BabyDrill.

+Rocket Power is a follow up to Quavo's debut album, Quavo Huncho, and his collab album with Takeoff, Only Built for Infinity Links.
+The album debuted at number 18 on the US Billboard 200 chart.
+The album also debuted in the Top 100 in other territories such as Austria, Belgium, Canada, France, Germany, and Switzerland.
+It was supported by two singles, "Greatness" and "Turn Yo Clic Up".

 Background

-Rocket Power is dedicated to Takeoff, who was shot and killed shortly after the release of collaboratory album Only Built for Infinity Links.
+Rocket Power is dedicated to Quavo's nephew and fellow Migos member Takeoff, who was shot and killed shortly after the release of their collaborative album Only Built for Infinity Links.
 Quavo has described creating the album as a form of therapy for him, writing: This album is for the Rocket, our true fans, and also, this is my therapy.
 This album is a true reflection of how I feel right now.
 Sometimes I’m good, sometimes I’m down, sometimes I’m disappointed, sometimes I fall apart, but then I always find my strength again.
 I know everything might not be alright right now, but the Rocket showed me a way to make it right!

 On February 22, 2023, Quavo released the album's lead single, titled "Greatness".
 On April 5, 2023, Quavo announced the album title, dedicating it to Takeoff.
 On July 14, 2023, Quavo released the second single of the album, "Turn Yo Clic Up", a collaboration with fellow American rapper Future.
 On July 24, 2023, Quavo released the trailer for the album and discussed the album's themes stating: "This Album Is Embodying All My Emotions.
 Through the process of healing I've learned to turn tragedy into triumph.
 I had to dig deep into my purpose and find the power to keep striving".
 On August 1, 2023, Quavo announced that the album would be delayed by exactly two weeks and now be released 17 days later instead of three.
 Quavo announced the album's track listing on August 17, 2023, the day before it was released.